 // Zord(Zord('white')).flatMap() -> Zord('white')

 Nice, we accomplished what we wanted.
-But now you should probably saw this same behaviour before, in Promises:
+Maybe you probably saw this same behaviour before, in Promises:

 .then(res => console.log(res)); // logs hello